Lessons from my 20s and beyond

 If I could tell my younger self one thing – it would be that the answers are already within me and to listen to my inner voice.
 It's easy to get carried away in self-doubt.
 My 20s were full of it.
 However, once I became self-aware of what was most important for my growth, opinions from the outside world faded.
 I suddenly no longer searched for them.
 I was able to turn the doubt into confidence.
 Most importantly, I learned to trust myself and my journey.

 Your success will look different than someone else's because no journey can be the same.
 It's unique because it's yours.
 Embrace your own pace, your path, and your own story.
-Trust that your purpose is precious, and keep showing up for you.
+Keep showing up for you.